CRUSH Participants Raise Record $100,000

-Organized annually by the Duke Cancer Institute Multidisciplinary Gastrointestinal Cancer Program, participants came from near and far, joining 44 teams to show their support for friends and family and the many researchers and staff at Duke working toward a cure.
+Organized annually by the Duke Cancer Institute Gastrointestinal Cancer disease group, participants came from near and far, joining 44 teams to show their support for friends and family and the many researchers and staff at Duke working toward a cure.

 “It’s a great morning!
 I want to thank everyone for doing this on behalf of 380 faculty members and researchers and physicians and countless nurses and staff.
 This is an amazing turnout; it keeps growing every year,” said Steven Patierno, PhD, deputy director of Duke Cancer Institute.
 “Research at Duke and GI oncology is world-class and this supports that.”